Police

 The local currency is the Central African CFA Franc (XAF).

-Hotels accept US dollars and euros.
+Large hotels usually accept US dollars and Euros.
 You can exchange US dollars and euros for local currency.
 Australian dollars are not accepted.

-Credit card facilities are not widespread, but most major hotels accept credit cards.
+Credit card facilities are not widespread, but major hotels may accept them.
+Traveller’s cheques are not widely accepted.

-ATMs that accept international cards are limited.
+ATMs that accept international cards are limited and may attract heavy fees.
 Check ATM locations with your bank before you travel.

 Driving in Cameroon is dangerous.
 Hazards include: